WELCOME TO GREATER OMAHA SWIM LEAGUE

 E. Finals will be held on Thursday.
 An alternate rain date should be mutually agreed upon at the seeding meeting.

-F. All clubs must supply three timers and three watches for each session.
+F. All clubs must supply three or four timers and three watches for each session.
 Each lane must have timers from three different pools.